 Management does not intend to present and does not have reason to believe that any other items of business will be presented at the Annual Meeting.
-However, if other matters are properly presented at the Annual Meeting for a vote, the proxies will be voted by the persons named in the enclosed WHITE proxy card upon such matters in accordance with their judgment of the best interests of the Fund and in accordance with applicable state and federal proxy rules.
+However, if other matters are properly presented at the Annual Meeting for a vote, the proxies will be voted by the persons named in the enclosed WHITE proxy card upon such matters in accordance with their judgment of the best interests of the Fund.